-Throwe Environmental has been contracted by the National Fish and Wildlife Foundation (NFWF) as the Field Liaison for the National Coastal Resilience Fund (NCRF), and has made it a priority to spread awareness of the NCRF funding opportunity and its potential to help coastal communities reduce their vulnerability to flooding and erosion issues, while also enhancing fish and wildlife habitat.
-In doing so, Throwe Environmental is teaming up with several outstanding organizations to enhance communities’ capacities to compete for various federal funding opportunities, including NCRF.
+Throwe contracts with the National Fish and Wildlife Foundation (NFWF) to serve as the Field Liaison for the National Coastal Resilience Fund (NCRF), and has made it a priority to spread awareness of the NCRF funding opportunity and its potential to help coastal communities reduce their vulnerability to flooding and erosion issues, while also enhancing fish and wildlife habitat.
+To do so, Throwe has teamed up with several outstanding organizations to enhance communities’ capacities to compete for various federal funding opportunities, including NCRF.
 To learn more about these events, please contact us at ncrf@throwe-environmental.com.
-Check the events page for a list of all upcoming events, or explore past events below!
+Check the events page for a list of all upcoming events, or explore past events below.
+Additional recordings are available on our YouTube page.

 DATE: March 26, 2024, 1-2PM ET